lowlevel86/avecis/README.md

 ![](pics/sine.png)

-The program in each of the 'sine*' folders demonstrates playing unbroken sound segments.
+Each program in the 'sine*' folders demonstrates playing unbroken sound segments.

 ___